Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: The CDPR's procedure for Ideal Lattices

-Before extending CDPR to module lattices, we first review the CDPR quantum attack \cite{CDPR16} on principal ideal lattices ($d=1$), establishing the notation and identifying the sign-selection sub-problem which will be discussed in Section \ref{sec:milp}.
+Before extending CDPR's method to module lattices, we first review the CDPR quantum attack \cite{CDPR16} on principal ideal lattices ($d=1$), establishing the notation and identifying the sign-selection sub-problem which will be discussed in Section \ref{sec:milp}.